kubeflow-kale/kubeflow-kale.github.io/index.md

   <img src="https://raw.githubusercontent.com/kubeflow-kale/kubeflow-kale.github.io/master/assets/imgs/jupy-to-kfp.png" alt="Kubeflow Kale Deployment - From Jupyter Notebook to KFP pipeline"/>
 </a>

-Kale takes as input the tagged Jupyter Notebook and generates a standalone Python script that defines the KFP pipeline using [*lightweight components*](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/), based on the cells annotations.
+Kale takes as input the annotated Jupyter Notebook and generates a standalone Python script that defines the KFP pipeline using [*lightweight components*](https://www.kubeflow.org/docs/pipelines/sdk/lightweight-python-components/), based on the Notebook and Cells annotations.

 ---